Piano Concerto No. 3 (Rachmaninoff): History

+Background and premiere

 Rachmaninoff composed the concerto in Dresden completing it on September 23, 1909.
 Contemporary with this work are his First Piano Sonata and his tone poem The Isle of the Dead.

 Owing to its difficulty, the concerto is respected, even feared, by many pianists.
 Josef Hofmann, the pianist to whom the work is dedicated, never publicly performed it, saying that it "wasn't for" him.
 Gary Graffman lamented he had not learned this concerto as a student, when he was "still too young to know fear".

 Due to time constraints, Rachmaninoff could not practice the piece while in Russia.
 Instead, he practiced it on a silent keyboard that he brought with him while en route to the United States.
 The concerto was first performed on Sunday, November 28, 1909, at the New Theatre in New York City.
 Rachmaninoff was the soloist, with the New York Symphony Society with Walter Damrosch conducting.
 The work received a second performance under Gustav Mahler on January 16, 1910, an "experience Rachmaninoff treasured".
 Rachmaninoff later described the rehearsal to Riesemann:

 The score was first published in 1910 by Gutheil.
 Rachmaninoff called the Third the favorite of his own piano concertos, stating that "I much prefer the Third, because my Second is so uncomfortable to play."
-Nevertheless, it was not until the 1930s and largely thanks to the advocacy of Vladimir Horowitz that the Third concerto became popular.